 - Happens in the first episode of Hellsing, complete with tons of Faux Symbolism.
 It was not present in the original manga, but only in the syndicated anime; whether this change was for the better is arguable.

-- In Black Butler there is not only a battle in a church but the victim is an angel.
+- In Black Butler there is not only a battle in a church, complete with a Big Damn Heroes Super Window Jump in through the stained glass (similar to the Code Geass example).
+There's also the fact that their opponent is an ''angel''.
 Later we find out that s/he isn't actually dead yet, though.